How to Record Google Meet on Any Device in 2026

 - Any notifications that may pop up.

-If you meet all the previous requirements, just sign in to your Google Workspace account and follow the steps mentioned below to record a Google Meet as either the meeting host or as a participant through a meeting link.
+If you meet the requirements above, sign in to your Google Workspace account and follow the steps below to record a Google Meet as the host or as a participant through a meeting link.

-Please note that recording a Google Meet call is only possible on a computer or PC.
-If you’re looking to record a Google Meet session on a mobile device, you can skip ahead to the next part of this guide.
+NOTE: Recording a Google Meet session is only possible on a computer.
+To record on a mobile device, skip to the next part of this guide.

-Step 2: At the bottom right of the Google Meet screen, select the Activities icon (three dots), then press the Record Meeting option.
-The confirmation message will appear in a separate window.
-Click on the Start button to confirm and begin recording.
+Step 2: At the bottom right of the Google Meet screen, select the Activities icon, then press Record Meeting.
+A confirmation message appears in a separate window.
+Click Start Recording to confirm and begin.

-Once the recording starts, everyone in the meeting will be informed and a small icon indicating the recording will appear in the top left corner of your screen.
+NOTE: Once recording starts, everyone in the meeting is notified and a small icon appears in the top left corner of the screen.

-As the host, co-host, or meeting organizer, you can access the meeting recording in your Google Drive.
-Look for the Meet Recordings folder to find all your recorded video calls, which will be saved in MP4 format.
+As the host, co-host, or meeting organizer, you can access the recorded meeting in your Google Drive in a few clicks.

 How Do I Share My Google Meet Recordings?

-Anyone who starts and stops the recording will receive a recording link to share with others.
-This way, every meeting participant can rewatch the meeting recording.
+Whoever starts and stops the recording receives a link to share with others, so every participant can rewatch the recording whenever they want.

 Why Can't I Record My Google Meet Video Calls?

-- 8-hour limit: Google sets a maximum recording time of 8 hours.
-Once you reach that limit, the recording will stop.
+- 8-hour limit: Google caps recordings at 8 hours.
+Once you reach that limit, the recording stops.

-- Storage space: Make sure there is enough space available on your Google Drive before attempting to record.
+- Storage space: Make sure there is enough space on the meeting organizer's Google Drive before recording.

-- Free account: The free version of Google doesn't include a recording feature, so you'll need to upgrade to the Workspace Individual or Enterprise plans.
+- Free account: The free version of Google does not include recording, so you need to upgrade to a Workspace plan that supports it.

-B. How to Automatically Record a Google Meet
+How to Automatically Record a Google Meet with Transcript

-If you rely on meetings to do your job effectively, you’ll need more than a basic screen recorder feature.
+Recording Google Meet calls manually is fine for a one-off.
+But if you rely on video meetings to do your job, you need more than a basic screen recorder.

-Whether you're the host or just a participant, and regardless of your Google Workspace plan, MeetGeek seamlessly integrates into your meetings to make the process of recording a meeting simple and easy.
-Here's what the process looks like!
+Whether you are the host or a participant, and regardless of your Google Workspace plan, MeetGeek makes recording a meeting simple.

 Step 1: Create a MeetGeek Account

-You will first need to create a MeetGeek account.
-It's a quick and easy process that is completely free.
-Just sign in with your Google or Microsoft account, and you're good to go.
+First, create a MeetGeek account.
+It is quick and free.
+Sign in with your Google or Microsoft account and you are ready to go.

 Step 2: Sync Your Calendar